georgematheos/vs-app-backend/api.md

 	 PUT /api/vs-restrictions/:username
 Applies Vs restrictions to the student specified by `:username` in the URL.

 This must include a valid JWT (javascript web token) in the header labeled `x-auth-token`.
 This JWT must be valid for a faculty member affiliated with the dorm of the student to be put on Vs restrictions, or a dean.
+Also note that the user specified by `:username` must be a student.

 ##### Response body (JSON):
 Optional.